Drew Sutton: Atlanta Braves

-The Atlanta Braves signed him to a minor league contract on November 22, 2011.
+On November 22, 2011, Sutton signed a minor league contract with the Atlanta Braves organization.

 Pittsburgh Pirates

 The Pittsburgh Pirates purchased Sutton from the Braves on May 20, 2012.

 Tampa Bay Rays

-The Tampa Bay Rays traded for Sutton from the Pittsburgh Pirates on May 21, 2012, for a player to be named later or cash considerations.
-On June 22, 2012, Sutton was designated for assignment by the Rays.
+The Tampa Bay Rays traded for Sutton on May 21, 2012, in exchange for a player to be named later or cash considerations.
+On June 22, Sutton was designated for assignment by the Rays.

-Back to the Pittsburgh Pirates
+Pittsburgh Pirates (second stint)

 Sutton was re-acquired by the Pittsburgh Pirates on June 24, 2012, this time off waivers.
-On July 3, 2012, Sutton hit his first career walk-off home run, solo home run off of Wesley Wright.

-In October 2012, Sutton elected minor league free agency.
+On July 3, Sutton hit his first career walk-off home run, solo home run off of Wesley Wright.
+In October, Sutton elected minor league free agency.

-Return to the Red Sox
+Boston Red Sox (second stint)

 Sutton signed with the Boston Red Sox in December 2012.
-Sutton spent 2013 with Triple-A Pawtucket, and began the year at third base before being moved to first base in May and finishing the year there.
-In 102 games, he hit .245 with 2 HR and 48 RBI.
-He also pitched in 3 additional games, going 0-2 while giving up 4 runs in 5 innings and striking out 2.
-He announced his retirement from professional baseball on February 17, 2014.
+Sutton spent 2013 with the Triple-A Pawtucket Red Sox, and began the year at third base before being moved to first base in May and finishing the year there.
+In 102 games, he hit .245 with two home runs and 48 RBI.
+He also pitched in three additional games, going 0-2 while giving up five runs in five innings and striking out two.

+Sutton announced his retirement from professional baseball on February 17, 2014.